ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 <!-- ``` -->

+Move on to the [next section](#evaluate-model-performance) ➡️ to assess the accuracy of the models as described in the [previous section](#model-validation-plan).

 <!--chapter:end:06-PredictiveModeling.Rmd-->

 # Evaluate Model Performance {#evaluate-model-performance}

 Now we get to see the results of our hard work!
-There are some additional data preparation steps we need to take before we can visualize the results in aggregate; if you are just looking for the charts showing the results they are [shown later on in the "Visualize Results" section below](#visualize-results).
+There are some additional data preparation steps we need to take before we can visualize the results in aggregate; if you are just looking for the charts showing the results they are [shown later on in the "Visualize Results" section below](#interactive-dashboard).

 ## Summarizing models